andre-ye/uni/docs/cs/cse-390hb/reading.md

 - We often make class differences into racial differences.
 - Discourse on white priviledge - eliminates the chance for an individual to be presumptuous and dehumanization.

+---

+## Chapter 10: Case Studies
+- Aaron Grossman and the Palestian vs Israeli conflict
+- Crude binary in which power is one-way; poorly executed analysis of power dynamics
+- Jews - erasure from mainstream media.
+	- Ochs was deeply insecure about his Jewishness.
+- The *Times* buried Nazi atrocities against Jews.
+Determined to view Jews as a faith community rather than a nationality.
+- The *Times* routinely blamed Jews for violence in Palestine, including when the victims were Jews.
+- Critical Race Theory, Hegelian master-slave dialectic
+- Binary of the antiracist worldview - eliminates the complex position that Jews occupy
+- Crime coverage - Pulitzer and Day reported crime that reflected the lived realities of poor and working-class readers.
+- Many newspapers consciously made the decision to move away from crime coverage.
+- Problem in how black Americans are represented in crime reporting.
+White Ameircans overestimate how much crime is commited by people of color.
+- Inner-city violence isn't being covered, and there is a stigma against discussing it:
+- Crime is a local affair.
+The local newspaper industry has collapsed, and poorer communities become news deserts.
+- Ordinary citizens posting on social media fill this lacuna.
+- Trump's voters - almost all muslims turned out for Trump in 2020 higher than they had in 2016.
+Trump obtained a record 18% of the black male vote, despite racist statements about companies and inability to disavow white nationalists.
+- Class and language barrier
+- Isenberg: "Whiteness is not a privilege equally enjoyed by all white Americans."

+---

+## How the Left Perpetuates Inequality and Undermines Democracy